thurst0/LightTask/README.md

 The other goal of this project was to be able to bill and invoice clients using the entered data.

 This is a AngularJS web application, with a MySQL database, and NodeJS web hosting and express web services.
-I generally gravitates towards Microsoft SQL, however I was dissapointed to learn that 'mssql' Node module doesn't support SQL 2016 at this time.
+I generally gravitate towards Microsoft SQL, however I was dissapointed to learn that 'mssql' Node module doesn't support SQL 2016 at this time.
 The Microsoft authored and supported module 'node-sqlserver' does, however it has some prerequisites I wanted to avoid.

-This project is WIP

 ## Default Schemas

-I used a custom version of this application https://github.com/thurst0/Angular-Schema-Editor to write the schema meta data
+I used a custom version of this application https://github.com/thurst0/Angular-Schema-Editor to write the schema meta data.
+It is actually built into the product.

 Agents.
 Clients.